Gifts for Everyone on Your List

 Home and Office

-- Take notes on the go with a Pocket Braille Slate or compose large print notes and journal entries with this Boldline Spiral Notebook.
+- Take notes on the go with a Pocket Braille Slate or compose large print notes and journal entries with the Boldline Spiral Notebook.

 Fashion and Beauty

-- Created by an entrepreneur who is blind, Elegant Insights sells custom braille jewelry and accessories.
+- Created by Laura Legendary, an entrepreneur who is blind, Elegant Insights sells custom braille jewelry and accessories.

 Technology and Accessories